spacetelescope/jwst/docs/jwst/cube_build/main.rst

 Types of Output Cubes
 ---------------------
-The output 3-D spectral cubes consist rectangular cube with three orthogonal axes: two spatial and one spectral.
+The output 3-D spectral data consist of rectangular cube with three orthogonal axes: two spatial and one spectral.
 Depending on how cube_build is run the spectral axes can be either linear or non-linear.
 Linear wavelength IFU cubes are constructed from a single band of data, while non-linear wavelength IFU cubes are created from more than one band of data.
-If the IFU cube have a non-linear wavelength dimension there will be an added binary extension table to the output fits IFU cube.
-This extension has the label, WCS-TABLE, and contains the wavelength for each of the IFU cube wavelength planes.
+If the IFU cubes have a non-linear wavelength dimension there will be an added binary extension table to the output fits IFU cube.
+This extension has the label WCS-TABLE and contains the wavelengths for each of the IFU cube wavelength planes.
 This table follows the FITs standard described in, *Representations of spectral coordinates in FITS*, Greisen, et al., **A & A**  446, 747-771, 2006.

 The input data to ``cube_build`` can take a variety of forms, including a single file, a data